chambln/chambln.github.io/src/posts/2019-06-26-rc-shell-setup.md

 ---
-title: 'Guide to Installing the *rc* Shell with Line Editing in Linux'
 author: Gregory Chamberlain
 date: 'Wednesday 26 June, 2019'
-lang: en-GB
 description: |
-    How to compile and install Byron Rakitzis' reimplementation of the *rc* shell from Plan 9 — an expressive and thoughtfully designed alternative to the ubiquitous Bourne-compatible shells of today.
+    How to compile and install Byron Rakitzis' reimplementation of the *rc* shell from Plan 9 --- an expressive and thoughtfully designed alternative to the ubiquitous Bourne-compatible shells of today.
+lang: 'en-GB'
+title: 'Guide to Installing the *rc* Shell with Line Editing in Linux'
 ---

 Introduction
 ------------

 This article demonstrates how to download, compile and install Byron Rakitzis' reimplementation of the *rc* shell, originally from the Plan 9 system.
 The first section is a brief history of *rc* and some of its newer forms, but feel free to skip ahead to the actual guide.

 History